 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Murphy-Dolan Store (within shouting distance of this marker); Site of Old Wortley Hotel (about 400 feet away, measured in Site of the McSween Home (approx. ¼ mile away); Old Dolan Home (approx. ¼ mile away); Tunstall-McSween Store (approx. ¼ mile away); Site of Squire Wilson's Home (approx. 0.3 miles away); Torreon (approx. 0.3 miles away); San Juan Church (approx. 0.3 miles away).
+Murphy-Dolan Store (within shouting distance of this marker); Site of Old Wortley Hotel Lincoln Historic District (approx. 0.2 miles away); Site of the McSween Home (approx. ¼ mile away); Old Dolan Home (approx. ¼ mile away); Tunstall-McSween Store (approx. ¼ mile away); Site of Squire Wilson's Home (approx. 0.3 miles away); Torreon (approx. 0.3 miles away).
 Touch for a list and map of all markers in Lincoln.

 Also see . . .
 Legends of America.
 The Lincoln County War was a conflict between rival cattle barons in 19th century New Mexico Territory.
 (Submitted on August 10, 2011, by Bill Kirchner of Tucson, Arizona.)